monteiro74/aulas_2024_1/Modelagem_e_projeto_de_db/plano_de_aula_pbd.md

 10. Desejamos acompanhar e registrar os dependentes de cada empregado para fins de seguridade social.
 11. Mantemos o nome, sexo, data de nascimento e grau de parentesco com o empregado e seus dependentes.

-Read the following description about a small hypothetical company:
-1. The company is organized into departments.
-2. Each department has a unique name, a unique code and a specific employee who manages the department.
-3. We track the starting date when the employee started managing the department.
-4. A department can have several locations.
-5. A department controls a number of projects, each of which has a unique name, a unique code, and a unique location.
-6. We store the name, employment card number, address, salary, gender and date of birth of each employee.
-7. An employee is allocated to one department, but may work on several projects, which are not necessarily controlled by the same department.
-8. We track the number of hours per week an employee works on each project.
-9. We will also follow up with each employee's direct supervisor.
-10. We wish to track and register each employee's dependents for social security purposes.
-11. We keep the name, gender, date of birth and degree of kinship with the employee and their dependents.
-Elaborate an entity diagram with the above description.

-Exemplo do código para gerar o diagrama usando a biblioteca mermaid dentro do markdown:

-erDiagram
-    DEPARTMENT {
-        int code PK
-        string name
-        int manager FK "Employee ID"
-        date startDate
-    }
-    LOCATION {
-        int locationID PK
-        string address
-    }
-    DEPARTMENT_LOCATION {
-        int departmentCode FK "Department Code"
-        int locationID FK "Location ID"
-    }
-    EMPLOYEE {
-        int empCardNumber PK
-        string name
-        string address
-        float salary
-        string gender
-        date birthDate
-        int supervisor FK "Employee ID"
-    }
-    PROJECT {
-        int code PK
-        string name
-        string location
-    }
-    WORKS_ON {
-        int empCardNumber FK "Employee ID"
-        int projectCode FK "Project Code"
-        float hoursPerWeek
-    }
-    DEPENDENT {
-        int depID PK
-        string name
-        string gender
-        date birthDate
-        string kinship
-        int empCardNumber FK "Employee ID"
-    }

 O desenho do diagrama acima, apenas as entidades: